monikrab/math-lang/README.md

-# (experimental math language)

-A math-like pseudocode language designed for prototyping and embedding efficient algorithms.

-## Why?
+# **λy** Loy

+A language designed to express computations with incredibly easy prototyping, while keeping high performance and optional expressiveness.

+## What can it do?

-The language plans to offer:
+#### The language plans to offer:

-- Minimalist, math-like syntax (easy to write, easy to read), expressive where it matters, dynamic when not
+- De-bloated, math-like syntax which is fast to write and easy to read — expressive only when necessary.

-- Precise types (nat, real, vec, seq, etc.)
+- A flexible, precise type system for all mathematics:
+Numbers: real, rat, int, nat...
+Linear algebra: vec, mtx<real>, tens...
+...much more: functions, geometry, graphs

 ## Example